 Success Tips

-- This is the vegan yellow curry paste that I used.
-You can make it from scratch, but I love this one because it's so flavorful and convenient to keep on hand.
+- This is the vegan Thai yellow curry paste that I used.
+I love this one because it's so flavorful and convenient to keep on hand in the pantry.

-- The yellow curry paste contains turmeric but adding the extra ½ tsp really boosts the vibrant yellow color of this dish.
+- Adding turmeric really boosts the vibrant yellow color of this dish.

 - The vegan fish sauce is an optional ingredient, but I have found that it adds a delicious umami flavor to the vegan cauliflower curry.
-If you don't use it, you may need to add a little bit of salt to taste.
+If you don't use it, you may need to add a little bit more salt.

-- Don't throw out the cauliflower leaves or stem, you can dice them small and add it to the curry.
+- Don't throw out the cauliflower leaves or stem, you can dice them and add them to the curry.
 All parts of the cauliflower are delicious and edible.

 Want More Vegan Lentil Recipes?